CINPLA/EDPRmodel_analysis/README.md

 # Reproducing the results of the paper

-To reproduce the results of the paper, except the sensitivity analysis presented in Figure 4, run `bash run_all.sh`.
+To reproduce the results of the paper, run `bash run_all.sh`.
+Note that this might run for a couple of days on a normal computer.
 To plot and save the figures, run `bash plot_all.sh` from the folder named figures.
-The folder named sensitivity_analysis includes code needed to run the sensitivity analysis.

 If you have problems reading the initial_values.npz-file, install git lfs and try `git-lfs pull`.